History

 Three Brothers Bakery ★ 4.5

-Three Brothers Bakery in Houston is the Braeswood Boulevard Jewish bakery from the Jucker family (Polish Holocaust survivors), since 1949 in Houston with challah and pecan cake.
+Three Brothers Bakery in Houston is the Braeswood Boulevard Jewish bakery from the Jucker family (Polish Holocaust survivors), since 1949 in Houston.

 Tip: Pre-order challah for Friday.
 Pecan coffee cake is the line item; the Hurricane Harvey rebuild story is in the front-window framed clippings.